david-bogdan-r/ARTEM/README.md

         The specification of minimum and maximum RMSD/SIZE ratio thresholds.
         ARTEM will print and save only the superpositions that satisfy the specified thresholds.

+    resrmsdmin=FLOAT, resrmsdmax=FLOAT [DEFAULT: resrmsdmin=0, resrmsdmax=1e10]
+    	The specification of minimum and maximum per-residue RMSD threshold.
+    	ARTEM will print and save only the superpositions that satisfy the specified thresholds.

     rres=STRING, qres=STRING [DEFAULT: rres="#1",qres="#1"]
         The specification of the input reference (rres) and query (qres)